COSC3020/quicksort-22dcolli/README.md

 Side Note: I can't figure out why the test is failing but any array I try seems to sort correctly

 Anyways, we learned that the worst case for quicksort is when the items are in reversed order.
-For the standard quicksort the time complexity is $\Theta(nlog(n))$, but in the worst case we would have to go through every single element doing the most amount of work.
-So I think that that would mean the runtime would be $\Theta(n^{2}log(n))$
+For the standard quicksort the time complexity is $\Theta(log(n^{2}))$, and in the worst case we would have to go through every single element doing the most amount of work.
+So I think that that would mean the runtime would remain $\Theta(log(n^{2}))$

-Update#1:
-With the updated knowledge that the average case for quicksort is already $n^2$, I believe that the result of $\Theta(n^{2}log(n))$ being the worst case runtime would still remain the same using the same logic as the first answer.